Guide to the Papers of Curt and Marea Prerauer

 Evan Williams, 'Excellence in words and music', Sydney Morning Herald, 15 June 2006.

 Most of Marea's correspondence following Curt's death in November 1967 is contained in Series 5.
-Some files in this series do include correspondence post-dating Curt's death.
+Some files in this series do include correspondence from after Curt's death.

 Mostly of Curt.
 Includes correspondence with: the ABC and the NSW Conservatorium of Music; Frank Forde and John Curtin regarding the ABC; musicians, including Leo Blech, Eugene Goossens, Peggy Glanville-Hicks and Lotte Lehman; and Dal Stivens of the Department of Information.

-Correspondence of Curt, including Florence Austral, Joseph Post, Hans Zander, and Gertrude Johnson (National Theatre Movement).
+Correspondence of Curt, including with Florence Austral, Joseph Post, Hans Zander, and Gertrude Johnson (pertaining to the National Theatre Movement).

-Includes correspondence with Eugene Goossens, letter from Benjamin Britten, and family correspondence of Curt.
+Includes correspondence with Eugene Goossens, letter from Benjamin Britten, and some family correspondence of Curt.

 Mostly Marea's correspondence with publishers regarding her fiction works for children.